Cleveland: Politics

-Cleveland hosted three Republican national conventions in its history, in 1924, 1936, and 2016.
-The city also hosted the Radical Republican convention of 1864.
-Cleveland has not hosted a national convention for the Democrats, despite the position of Cuyahoga County as a Democratic stronghold in Ohio.

-Cleveland has hosted several national election debates, including the second 1980 U.S. Presidential debate, the 2004 U.S. Vice-Presidential debate, one 2008 Democratic primary debate, and the first 2020 U.S. Presidential debate.
+Cleveland has hosted three Republican national conventions, in 1924, 1936, and 2016.
+Additionally, the city hosted the 1864 Radical Democratic National Convention.
+Although Cleveland has not hosted a national convention for the Democrats, it has hosted several national election debates, including the second 1980 U.S. presidential debate, the 2004 U.S. vice presidential debate, one 2008 Democratic primary debate, and the first 2020 U.S. presidential debate.
 Founded in 1912, the City Club of Cleveland provides a platform for national and local debates and discussions.
-Known as Cleveland's "Citadel of Free Speech," it is one of the oldest continuous independent free speech and debate forums in the country.
+Known as Cleveland's "Citadel of Free Speech", it is one of the oldest continuous independent free speech and debate forums in the country.